MTalhaZafar32/Customer-Segmentation/README.md

-# Investigate-a-Dataset-No-Show-Appointment

-## No Appointment Medical Attendance Analysis
+# Customer Segmentation by K-Means, Spectral, and Gaussian Mixture Clustering Models

-Welcome to the "Investigate-a-Dataset-No-Show-Appointment" repository!
-This Python project investigates a dataset of medical appointments in Brazil, with a focus on patient characteristics and their attendance or absence from scheduled appointments.
-The goal is to gain valuable insights into the factors influencing patient attendance at medical appointments.
+Welcome to the "Customer Segmentation" project repository!
+This Python project focuses on segmenting customers using various clustering models, including K-Means, Spectral, and Gaussian Mixture Clustering.
+The goal is to uncover meaningful customer segments based on their shopping behavior and characteristics.
+Here's an overview of the project:

 ## Project Overview

-The primary objectives of this project include data wrangling and exploratory data analysis.
-Here's a breakdown of the project components:
+The primary objective of this project is to perform customer segmentation using different clustering algorithms.
+The project consists of the following key components:

-1. **Data Wrangling:** In this phase, we clean and prepare the dataset for analysis.
-We address missing values, duplicates, and inconsistencies to ensure the accuracy of our findings.
+1. **Data Exploration:** In this stage, we explore the dataset to understand its characteristics and features.
+We aim to gain insights into the underlying customer behavior.

-2. **Exploratory Data Analysis (EDA):** The EDA phase aims to uncover patterns and relationships within the dataset.
-We investigate key questions, such as the attendance ratio, the impact of waiting time, the effect of age and gender, and the influence of scholarships and SMS reminders.
+2. **Data Preprocessing:** Data preprocessing involves tasks such as handling missing values, scaling features, and preparing the dataset for clustering.

+3. **Clustering Models:** We apply K-Means, Spectral, and Gaussian Mixture Clustering models to segment customers based on their behavior and attributes.

+4. **Evaluation:** The effectiveness of each clustering model is evaluated, and we analyze the resulting customer segments.

 ## Repository Structure
 The repository is structured as follows: